Best Tuscan food: Must-try traditional food in Tuscany on a Tuscany vacation

-If you are traveling to Tuscany, Italy and you want to taste traditional food in Tuscany, here’s a list of must-try Tuscan food, classic Tuscan dishes, typical Tuscan desserts, and authentic Tuscan drinks I recommend.
+However, if you are traveling to Tuscany, Italy and you want to taste traditional food in Tuscany, here’s a list of must-try traditional Tuscan foods, classic Tuscan dishes, typical Tuscan desserts, and authentic Tuscan drinks I recommend.
 Here’s my ‘Tuscany for foodies‘ guide.

 Typical Tuscan dishes are hearty and simple as they have origins in peasant food.
 A classic Tuscan dish is a ‘poor man dish’ or ‘un tipico piatto povero Toscano‘ as Italians would say.
 But Tuscany’s food is undeniably delicious.
 Like all food from Italy.